north3221/transcode-video/README.md

 If it doesnt match ans askes you, now you can input a new search for moviedb, it will return a list of all found on moviedb and let you selct the correct title

+There is an option to backup subs.
+At the moment I cant get subs burnt on as part of the complex filtering.
+So it creates a backup file, with really low resolution to keep file size small.
+There is then a function to add subs, but right now needs an external program and manual intervention.
+You need to create the subs file using something like subedit, to convert the image subs to text, then this imports them to your video

 There are win bat files in the windows folder, so if you set movie db, and no user check you can put a bluray in and just double click:	`run-bluray-decrypt.bat`